Home / Compare Energy / How to read your electri…

 The meter details will outline:

-Estimated bills take into account your past energy consumption and calculates an amount based on previous bills and other factors.
+Estimated bills take into account your past energy consumption and calculate an amount based on previous bills and other factors.
 Estimated bills may be issued if your meter reader can’t gain access to your property to provide an actual read of your electricity meter or based on the type of meter you have, as a basic meter is typically only read on a quarterly cycle.
 Some retailers allow you to submit your own meter reading to receive an actual bill.
 There are three types of electricity meters that can measure your power usage: electricity basic meter, electricity interval meter and smart meter.
 So, keep in mind that the type of meter you have will also affect your bill.

 This section of the bill will explain how your energy bill has been calculated.
 It will outline: